-2/ From January 2016 to December 2016, the rate was 16.2 cents per gallon plus a \$0.006/gal storage tank fee.
+2/ From January 2017 to December 2017, the rate was 16.2 cents per gallon plus a \$0.006/gal storage tank fee.
 An additional 2.1 percent local tax is applied in the Northern Virginia jurisdictions of Alexandria, Arlington County, Fairfax, Fairfax County, Falls Church, Manassas, Loudoun County, Prince William County, and Stafford County.
 This is charged by fuel distributors to retail dealers in the Northern Virginia Transportation District for commuter mass transit systems.
+This local rate is included in the tax burdens calculated in this study.